WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 Surprisingly none I found performed any data normalization and were very primitive.
 The lack of existing relational database open-source solutions led to creation of this solution.

 March 2025 was 1200 hours :hourglass_flowing_sand: of researching existing solutions, database design and SQL/Python development.
 Python code re-design added another 400 hours.
-It is much more time then I intended to invest but it did produce my first open-source software.
-This is also my first Python App after years of using it just for scripts.
+It is much more time then I intended to invest but it did produce my first open-source software and first Python application.